Transportation gets a big boost in recovery package but still faces an uncertain future

-The measure, which President Biden signed Thursday, provides $15 billion in payroll support, enough to keep more than 27,000 front line employees — including flight attendants, mechanics and pilots — on the job through September.
+The measure, which President Biden signed Thursday, provides $15 billion in payroll support, enough to keep more than 27,000 front-line employees — including flight attendants, mechanics and pilots — on the job through September.
 It represents a rare bright spot for an industry battered by a pandemic that has left it reeling from the worst financial crisis in its history.

 Many others also were feeling hopeful.

-“I’m thrilled for the airline employees who are literally tearing up their furlough notices because of @POTUS’s American Rescue Plan,” U.S. Transportation Secretary Pete Buttigieg tweeted Thursday.
+“I’m thrilled for the airline employees who are literally tearing up their furlough notices because of @POTUS’s American Rescue Plan,” Transportation Secretary Pete Buttigieg tweeted Thursday.

-Robert Martinez Jr., international president of the International Association of Machinists and Aerospace Workers, said Biden’s signature brings a welcome measure of relief for workers who have spent months worried about losing their jobs and benefits.
+Robert Martinez Jr., international president of the International Association of Machinists and Aerospace Workers, said the measure brings a welcome measure of relief for workers who have spent months worried about losing their jobs and benefits.

 “Critically, this legislation extends the airline Payroll Support Plan, which will keep tens of thousands of airline workers on the job as we distribute vaccines and ramp up air travel,” he said.

-Airlines and their employees aren’t the only beneficiaries of the rescue package.
+Airlines and their employees aren’t the only beneficiaries of the relief package.

 Airports, public transit agencies and Amtrak stand to receive billions in support — dollars that will enable them to bring back workers, restore service and stave off more dire cuts.